HassanMohamedGit/JPEG-AC-Crypto-Coding/README.md

 -------------------------------------
 ### How to use the above programs
 **The above programs run on a 64-bit Linux environment (Ubuntu 22.04).
 Here are some examples for usage:**
-- To encrypt an image, you need first to convert it to PNM format.
+- To encrypt an image, you must first convert it to PNM format.
 The following example uses ***imagemagick*** package:

-   `$$ convert sample-image.bmp samle-image.pnm`
+   `$$ convert sample-image.bmp sample-image.pnm`
 - The second step to get an encrypted image is:

-   `$$ ./cjpeg-static-crypt -arithmetic -progressive -outfile sample-image-encrypted.jpg -quality 95 samle-image.pnm`
+   `$$ ./cjpeg-static-crypt -arithmetic -progressive -outfile sample-image-encrypted.jpg -quality 95 sample-image.pnm`

 you can change the quality factor (the number just after the flag ***-quality***) or use the optional flag ***-progressive*** for progressive scan, but using the flag ***-arithmetic*** is mandatory for encryption.
 - For correctly decoding ***sample-image-encrypted.jpg***, use: